arukshitaa/Statistical-Insights-into-Climate-Change/README.md

 ---

 ## 📚 Citation
-If you use the dataset, please cite:
+If you use the dataset or refer to this analysis, please cite:
 > International Monetary Fund (IMF) Climate Data Portal – [https://climatedata.imf.org](https://climatedata.imf.org)
+> Arukshita Dubey (2024). *Statistical Insights into Climate Change* — A data-driven analysis using correlation, regression, and time-series forecasting to understand global climate indicators and support SDG 13: Climate Action.

 ---

 ## 👩‍💻 Author
 **Arukshita Dubey**
-B.Tech – Computer Science Engineering
-JK Lakshmipat University
 📩 [https://www.linkedin.com/in/arukshita-dubey-811b22249]

 ---